What is Adverse Reaction to Metal Debris?

 The metal debris can lead to catastrophic health consequences and, ultimately, hip implant failure.
 One of the leading causes of implant failure is Adverse Reaction to Metal Debris (ARMD).

 Types of Metal Reaction Common in Metal on Metal Hip Replacements

-- ALVAL – Aseptic Lymphocyte-Dominant Vasculitis-Associated Lesions VAL
+- ALVAL – Aseptic Lymphocyte-Dominant Vasculitis-Associated Lesions

 - Cobalt Chromium Poisoning

-What Are The Symptoms of Adverse Reaction to Metal Debris?
+What are the Symptoms of Adverse Reaction to Metal Debris?

 Many patients with ARMD experience no symptoms at all.
 That’s why leading orthopedic surgeons recommend that ALL patients with MoM implants get their blood metal ion levels measured every three months.